Anisotropic spaces and nil-automorphisms: Composition operator and norm estimates

-This section is devoted to proving several key properties of the transfer operator in relation to the anisotropic norms, in particular that the transfer operator is quasi-compact.
+This section is devoted to proving several key properties of the composition operator in relation to the anisotropic norms, in particular that the composition operator is quasi-compact.
 We consider the linear operator \(\cL : \cC^\infty \to \cC^\infty\), given by